Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Step 3: Apply the prescribed TDS rate for that section on the income amount.
 If there is no PAN of the payee, then apply a higher rate of 20% plus cess.

-How to Save TDS
+Tips to Save TDS on Your Salary

 Some of the tips to save TDS as follows:

 • Claim all the deductions you are eligible for.
 This includes deductions for HRA, medical expenses, investment deductions, and education expenses.
-You can claim these deductions by providing the relevant proofs to your employer.
+You can claim these deductions by providing the relevant proof to your employer.

 • Invest in tax-saving instruments.
-There are a number of tax-saving instruments available in India, such as Employee Provident Fund (EPF), Public Provident Fund (PPF), National Pension System (NPS), and Equity Linked Savings Scheme (ELSS).
+There are a number of tax-saving instruments available in India, such as the Employee Provident Fund (EPF), Public Provident Fund (PPF), National Pension System (NPS), and Equity Linked Savings Scheme (ELSS).
 Investing in these instruments will reduce your taxable income and, thereby, your TDS liability.

 • Opt for the new tax regime.
 The new tax regime offers lower tax rates than the old tax regime.
 However, it also offers fewer tax deductions.
 If you do not have many deductions to claim, you may be able to save TDS by opting for the new tax regime.